 Landfill equipment 3 to 20 years

 Wells 20 to 30 years

 Buildings 30 years

+Lease equipment 2-5 years

 Maintenance and repairs are charged to expense as incurred; material renewals and betterments are capitalized.
 When assets are sold or retired, the related cost and accumulated depreciation are removed from the accounts and any gain or loss is included in income.